When Janice Bailey Walked (From London Road Linked Stories)

 Tessa Smith McGovern is an author and creative writing teacher (online) who teaches ‘Ace the Common App: Enhance Your College Application by adding ‘Published Author’ to Your Resume’.

 When Tessa’s two children were at Staples High School in Westport, CT, she guided them in the creation of original, polished creative writing portfolios that fully expressed their personalities to help their resumes stand out.
-Colleges want students who will change the world, and that’s what writers can do.
+Colleges want students with grit who will change the world, and that’s what writers can do.
 Thus, each portfolio showcased qualities such as creativity, commitment to a passion, and the willingness to go above and beyond in the pursuit of that passion.
 Each portfolio was published and available on their resumes as a link for college admission officers to download and review.

 Her son recently graduated from Boston College and her daughter is a JD/MBA candidate at Boston College.